ruth-ham/Combo/README.md

-*I worked with Alasdair Rae on an application of Combo to commuting data in Scotland.
+*I worked with Alasdair Rae on an application of Combo to commuting data in Scotland\*.
 I have recently revisted the tool with the aim of making some adjustments to the output files.
 Since it has been a while since I used the programme, I have started afresh by cloning the repository from Casyfill and Express50, whose orginial readme is included below...*

 *My contribution in this repository is to add some code that reads in the vertex labels (if using a Pajeck file format) and adds the labels to the output file.
 The output file now prints the intitial vertex label and the community number it bleongs to.*

+* *Hamilton, R. and Rae, A., 2020.
+Regions from the ground up: a network partitioning approach to regional delineation.
+Environment and planning B: urban analytics and city science, 47(5), pp.775-789.*

 # Combo